-Perfect for plane rides and frugal data spenders, the service’s download function — which is exclusive to the mobile apps as of this writing — is simple to use, and with every single title eligible, it’s just a matter of figuring out what you want.
-We’ll take you through the process of both downloading and deleting movies and shows from your Disney+ app.
+Perfect for plane rides and frugal data spenders, the service’s download function — which is exclusive to the mobile apps as of this writing — is so simple even Olaf could use it, and with every title eligible, it’s just a matter of figuring out what you want.
+Here, we’ll take you through the process of both downloading and deleting movies and shows from your Disney+ app.

 - What’s new on Disney+

 Downloading movies and shows on Disney+

 Before we have our fun, let’s talk about file sizes.
 If you’re hurting for storage space on your iPhone or Android smartphone, Disney+ includes a variable quality feature that allows you to sacrifice visual fidelity for a smaller digital footprint.
 Open the Disney+ app on your smartphone (iOS, Android) and click your profile icon on the bottom right.
 From there, navigate to App Settings > Download Quality.
 You’ll see options for standard, medium, and high, the latter likely offering no higher than 1080p resolution.

 Because you can view every Disney+ title offline, no guesswork or filter is required to find downloadable content.
 The hardest part of this particular task is figuring out what you want to watch.
 Once you’ve figured that out, all you’ll need to do from the movie or show’s listing is tap the download button, which is situated far right of the Play button beneath the title’s logo.
 For shows, you can also find a separate download button next to each episode if you don’t want the whole season.